Gurpreet Bedi: Film debut

 In the year 2015, she made her acting debut in Life Ok's Laut Aao Trisha playing the character Suhana (VK's Boss).
 This was followed by her role in SuperCops vs Supervillains where she played multiple episodes in different characters such as Damyanti (Aghor's Mistress) / Rani Zaffara / SuperCop Hetonwita.

-2018 onwards, she played the character of Reeva Noon in web series Dil Hi Toh Hai produced by Ekta Kapoor and originally airing on Sony Entertainment Television.
+From 2018 onwards, she played the character of Reeva Noon in the web series Dil Hi Toh Hai, produced by Ekta Kapoor and originally airing on Sony Entertainment Television.

 In 2021, she played the character of Monisha in Bang Baang produced by Ekta Kapoor.
 This was followed by her role as Sana Shaikh in ZEE5's Qubool Hai 2.0 co-starring Karan Singh Grover & Surbhi Jyoti.